Unix Timestamp Converter

 How is datetime-local interpreted?

 datetime-local has no time zone.
-Choose local, UTC, or an IANA time zone to interpret the input.
+Choose Local, UTC, or an IANA time zone before you treat that input as a real timestamp.

 What is the difference between Unix seconds and Unix milliseconds?